Sopiko Guramishvili: Personal life

 Guramishvili married fellow chess player Anish Giri in July 2015.
-Giri is a Dutch Grandmaster who has frequently been ranked in the top 10 in the world since 2014, peaking at No. 3.
+Giri is a Russian-born Dutch Grandmaster of Russian and Nepalese-Indian descent who has frequently been ranked in the top 10 in the world since 2014, peaking at No. 3.
 They met at the Reggio Emilia tournament that took place around New Year's Day in 2012, where Guramishvili won the women's event and Giri won the open event.
-They live in The Hague in the Netherlands, and have two sons who were born in October 2016 and June 2021.
+They live in The Hague in the Netherlands, and have two sons and a daughter who were born in October 2016, June 2021 and September 2023 respectively.
 Guramishvili switched federations from Georgia to the Netherlands in 2019.

 Guramishvili has been a regular online instructor for chess24.
 Together with fellow International Master Anna Rudolf, she has been making videos for the Miss Strategy and Miss Tactics series since 2014, in which Rudolf plays the role of Miss Strategy and Guramishvili plays the role of Miss Tactics.
 The series combines strategical and tactical approaches to chess.
 Guramishvili has also authored a chess24 series on how to play with the black pieces in the Sicilian Najdorf variation, and has two Chessable courses on how to play with the black pieces in the Queen's Gambit Accepted.
 In addition to instructional videos, Guramishvili has also commentated on chess tournaments for both chess24 and Chess.com.
 In particular, she and Peter Svidler were the official English language commentators for the 2014 World Chess Championship match between Magnus Carlsen and Viswanathan Anand.